Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each white, round, flat-faced, bevel-edged, compressed tablet, quadrisect on one side and engraved “N” on the other, contains carbamazepine 200 mg.
+Each white, round, flat-faced, bevelled-edged, compressed tablet, quadrisect on one side and engraved "N" on the other, contains 200 mg of carbamazepine.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, and sodium starch glycolate.
 Gluten- and tartrazine-free.

 Recommended doses of carbamazepine vary greatly, depending on the condition being treated and the age and circumstances of the person being treated.